-CRO is responsible for ensure effective functioning of Risk Management and implementation of ERM framework across the bank.
+CRO is responsible for ensuring effective functioning of Risk Management and implementation of ERM framework across the bank.
 CRO has been delegated by the BRMC to ensure development & implementation of risk policies, processes, tools and systems, in light of regulations and best market practice.
 Leading risk strategy and risk appetite framework of the bank, CRO remain responsible for active contribution in key decision-making processes of the bank.

 To discharge the responsibility of effective risk management, CRO ensure strong, independent and dynamic risk management function with all required financial, system and physical resources.

 For international operations, CRO has a dedicated direct report Head of International & FI Risk at HBL who remains responsible for risk management implementation across international locations of Habib Bank Limited.
-Head of Risk Management UAE monitor the overall risk profile and manage the risk function within the HBL-UAE branch in line with CBUAE requirement.
-To maintain the independence, Head of Risk Management UAE reports to Head of International & FI Risk.